flockRush/diyshortvideos.github.io/src/product.md

   <div class="one wide column">
 </div>
   <div class="five wide column">
-  <div class="ui h-bold"> Blog Management</div>
+  <div class="ui h-bold"> Web Media Management</div>
-  <p class="p-em-166">With Flockrush’s built-in blogging and content hub platform your social and blog posting can be fully integrated.
+  <p class="p-em-166">With Flockrush’s built-in content hub, media publication and blogging your social and web media posting can be fully integrated.
       </p>
   <p>
-        Synchronizing high volumes of content across social pages, content hubs and blogs is time-consuming, but now it’s as easy as adding another channel to post to.
+        Synchronizing high volumes of content across social pages, content hubs and websites is time-consuming, but now it’s as easy as adding another channel to post to.
       </p>
   <p>
-        Our content hub and blog platform is built on the latest
+        Our content hub, media publication and blogging platform is built on the latest
         <a href="https://jamstack.org/">JAMstack </a>  architecture to make sure you gain fast page load speeds and greater security, without any of the hassles of hosting.
       </p>
   <p>
         For WordPress users we also integrate with WordPress.org and WordPress.com delivering your content via the Jetpack plugin.
       </p>
   <p>
-        Test your current content hub or blog performance at
+        Test your current content hub, media publication or blog performance at
         <a href="https://developers.google.com/speed/pagespeed/insights/">Google speed test. </a>  A key to optimum page ranking.
       </p>
-  <p>You can test a live Flockrush powered blog
+  <p>You can test a live Flockrush powered Media Site
             <a href="https://developers.google.com/speed/pagespeed/insights/?url=http%3A%2F%2Fwww.travelmediaco.com%2F">(www.travelmediaco.com) </a>  here.</p>
   <p>
 </p>